Where Is The Service Line In Tennis?

 There are several lines on a tennis court that help regulate gameplay and scoring.
 A few of these lines are service lines, which denote the boundaries of the service boxes.
 Have you ever wondered exactly where the service lines are located?
 Keep reading to find out.

 In tennis, the service line helps define the area in which a serve must land before it can be returned.
 It is the outermost boundary where a serve must land before it is returned.
-On a standard regulation court, the service line is drawn parallel to the net, at a distance of 21 from the net.
-The service line is 27 feet wide, ending at the singles sideline.
+On a regulation tennis court, the service line is drawn parallel to the net at a distance of 21 ft from the net.
+The service line is 27 ft wide, ending at the singles sideline.

 The service line is the outermost boundary of the service box.
 If a serve lands beyond the service line, it is a fault.
 However, a serve may land on the service line itself and still be considered a good serve.

-The center line runs perpendicular to the net, dividing the area between net and service line into two equal boxes that are 21 ft. x 13.5 ft. in area.
+The center service line runs perpendicular to the net, dividing the area between the net and service line into two equal boxes that are 21 ft by 13.5 ft.
 These two boxes on either side of the court are called the left and right service boxes.

-When serving, a player stands behind the baseline of the court (backmost boundary of the court), and must send the ball into the service box diagonally across from where they are serving.
+When serving, a player stands behind the baseline of the court and must send the ball into the service box diagonally across from where they are serving.
 Although the total court size in singles games is smaller than in doubles games, the service box is the same for both.